300km self-supported ultra race following Wainwright’s Coast to coast route from St Bees to Robin Hood’s Bay.

-Beginning at St Bees on the west coast, the route crosses the north of England through three National Parks finishing in Robin Hood's Bay on the east coast.
-Taking in iconic mountains, valleys, moors and over 16,000 feet of ascent, the Northern Traverse is one of the most spectacular ultra races in the world.
+Beginning at St Bees on the west coast, the route crosses the north of England through three National Parks finishing in Robin Hood’s Bay on the east coast.
+Taking in iconic mountains, valleys, moors and ~6,500m of ascent, the SILVA Northern Traverse is one of the most spectacular ultra races in the world.

 Three National Parks